Difference Between Leading and Lagging Indicators

 Quantitative Investment Strategies which are rule-based securities, function on the basis of the signals that are arrived at with the help of lagging indicators.
 The impact of an economic change and its trend is mimicked by the lagging indicator which trails the movement of the price of the underlying asset.

 An example would be the moving average of any security.
 The moving average can be determined only after a change in the price of the security.
 The moving average has a flaw since there is a high possibility that the significant move may have occurred at a time that is not included in the calculation.
 This would result in entering the trade at a later stage which may not be profitable.

 Leading vs Lagging Indicators Infographics

-- Leading Indicators focuses on the future situation of the economy whereas lagging indicators focuses on the past movements of the economy.
+- Leading indicators focus on the future situation of the economy whereas lagging indicators focus on the past movements of the economy.